-- All permits, registrations and consents required under the securities or blue sky laws of states or other political subdivisions of the United States or of other foreign jurisdictions in connection with the distribution will have been received. - No order, injunction, or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, distribution or any of the related transactions will be in effect, pending, threatened or issued. - The reorganization and separation of the Dover and Wellsite businesses prior to the distribution will have been effectuated, except for such reorganization steps that Dover, in its sole discretion, determines may occur after the distribution. - The Board of Directors of Dover will have declared the distribution and approved all related transactions. - Wellsite and Dover will have entered into certain agreements in connection with the separation and distribution and Wellsite will have entered into certain financing arrangements prior to or concurrent with the distribution. - All governmental approvals necessary to consummate the distribution will have been received. - The Board of Directors of Dover will have received an opinion from an independent appraisal firm confirming the solvency of Dover and Wellsite after the distribution and Dover's compliance with surplus requirements under Delaware law. - No events or developments shall have occurred or exist that, in the sole and absolute judgment of the Dover Board of Directors, make it inadvisable to effect the distribution or would result in the distribution and related transactions not being in the best interest of Dover or its stockholders.

-Dover and Wellsite cannot assure you that any or all of these conditions will be met.
+• All permits, registrations and consents required under the securities or blue sky laws of states or other political subdivisions of the United States or of other foreign jurisdictions in connection with the distribution will have been received. • No order, injunction, or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, distribution or any of the related transactions will be in effect, pending, threatened or issued.
+The reorganization and separation of the Dover and Wellsite businesses prior to the distribution will have been effectuated in all material respects. • The Board of Directors of Dover will have declared the distribution and approved all related transactions.
+Wellsite and Dover will have entered into certain agreements in connection with the separation and distribution and Wellsite will have entered into certain financing arrangements prior to or concurrent with the distribution. • All governmental approvals necessary to consummate the distribution will have been received. • The Board of Directors of Dover will have received an opinion from an independent appraisal firm confirming the solvency of Dover and Wellsite after the distribution and Dover's compliance with surplus requirements under Delaware law. • No events or developments shall have occurred or exist that, in the sole and absolute judgment of the Dover Board of Directors, make it inadvisable to effect the distribution or would result in the distribution and related transactions not being in the best interest of Dover or its stockholders.
+Dover and Wellsite cannot assure you that any or all of these conditions will be met and Dover may waive any of the conditions to the distribution to the extent such waiver is permitted by applicable law.
 The fulfillment of the foregoing conditions does not create any obligations on Dover's part to effect the distribution, and Dover's Board of Directors has reserved the right, in its sole discretion, to abandon, or modify or change the terms of, the distribution, including by accelerating or delaying the timing of the consummation of all or part of the distribution, at any time prior to the distribution date.
 For a more complete discussion of all of the conditions to the distribution, see the section entitled "The Separation and Distribution-Conditions to the Distribution."